JiaweiZhuang/aws-mpi-benchmark/README.md

 - MPI message size: All OSU benchmarks uses 4 Bytes ~ 1 MB (2^20 = 1048576 Bytes) by default, and I simply use such default size for all benchmarks.
 Can change the message size by something like `osu_bcast -m 4:8192` if needed.

+- For multi-pair point-to-point benchmark `osu_mbw_mr`, check whether the first half of MPI process is on one node by:

+    srun -N 2 --ntasks-per-node 36 --pty bash spack env activate openmpi3
+    orterun --tag-output hostname

 ### Tune MPI collectives

 #### Tune IntelMPI collectives